-In May 2015, OCWD and Poseidon entered into a Term Sheet that provided the overall partner structure in order to advance the project.
-Based on the initial Term Sheet, Poseidon would be responsible for permitting, financing, design, construction, and operations of the treatment plant while OCWD would purchase the production volume, assuming the product water quality and quantity meet specific contract parameters and criteria.
+In May 2015, OCWD and Poseidon entered into a non-binding Term Sheet that provided the overall partner structure in order to advance the project.
+Based on the initial Term Sheet, which was updated in 2018, Poseidon would be responsible for permitting, financing, design, construction, and operations of the treatment plant while OCWD would purchase the production volume, assuming the product water quality and quantity meet specific contract parameters and criteria.
 Furthermore, OCWD would then distribute the water in Orange County using one of the proposed distribution options described above.

 Currently, the project is in the regulatory permit approval process with the Regional Water Quality Control Board and the California Coastal Commission.
 Once all of the required permits are approved, Poseidon will then work with OCWD and interested member agencies in developing a plan to distribute the water.
+Subsequent to the regulatory permit approval process, and agreement with interested parties, Poseidon estimates that the project could be online as early as 2027.

-Under guidance provided by DWR, the Huntington Beach Seawater Desalination Plant's projected water supplies are not included in Table 6-2 due to its current status within the criteria established by State guidelines (DWR, 2020c).
+Under guidance provided by DWR, the Huntington Beach Seawater Desalination Plant's projected water supplies are not considered in either Table 4-1 or Table 6-2 due to its current status within the criteria established by State guidelines (DWR, 2020c).